-self-contained.
-Nothing is stored on the host computer, your bookmarks, passwords, history, downloads, etc.
+completely self-contained.
+Nothing is stored on the host computer; your bookmarks, passwords, history,

-Note that portable applications are not meant to have file/URL associations with the desktop.
+Note: these portables are not meant to have file/URL associations or integration with the

-removable media with high wear and slow access, and its default
+you on removable media with high wear and slow access, and its default settings reflect this.
+Using

 How do I use this?

 - Download the Pale Moon Portable file (below)

 - Extract the contents of the file to your USB stick in a folder of your choice: